-The Financial Capability Integration Project takes a financial wellness approach to blending financial capability services with employment and career training programs in South King County, Washington.
+The Financial Capability Integration Project blends financial capability services with employment and career training programs in South King County, Washington.
 With generous funding from J.P.
-Morgan Chase, The Prosperity Agenda, along with Seattle Goodwill and ANEW, designed and tested a new product called, Money Mindset Cards, which answers a key question, “How might we improve the financial wellness of graduates in career development programs?”
+Morgan Chase, The Prosperity Agenda, along with Seattle Goodwill and ANEW, designed and tested a new solution called, Money Mindset Cards.

 Design Results: Money Mindset Cards